-- Must physically exhibit breed characteristics of a purebred Hereford(Horned or Polled) - Some white on the back of both ears - Red body with white face, white underline, and white marked legs - Traditional feather on crest - Horned Herefords must show evidence of being dehorned
+- Must physically exhibit breed characteristics of a purebred Hereford. - Some white on the back of both ears. - Red body with white face, white underline, some white on lower 1/3 of leg. - Traditional feather on neck. - Horned Herefords must show evidence of being dehorned.